Although amateur radio (also called 'ham' radio) can be characterised as a hobby for geeks, it really doesn't have to be. Many in the

 Whenever a major tropical storm or hurricane hits an area, the reliability of cell phones and internet goes out the window.
 Cell phones

 may operate on just battery power, but the cell tower you need to make it work is relying on the power company.
 Most cell phone

-carriers in our area do not provide back up power options in case of power failure.
-This makes your cell phone useless at making calls
+carriers in our area do not provide back up power options in case of extended power failure.
+This makes your cell phone useless at making

 Meeting new folks and making friends

 No doubt, you'll meet many folks on the radio... many will become familiar voices that you may never put a face to, while others will